MattSegal/devblog/content/file-logging-django.md

 Date: 2020-04-10 12:00
 Category: Django

-You've deployed a Django to a webserver and something has gone wrong.
+You've deployed Django to a webserver and something has broken.
+There's an error _somewhere_.
 What happened?
 When you're debugging Django on your local computer, you can just throw a print statement into your code and check the output in the runserver logs.
 What about in production?
 Where do the logs go there?
 How can I set up Django so it's easy to see what is happening?

 ### Write your logs to a file